 Yes!
 Puglia is safe for tourists.
 This country in Southern Italy is one of the safest ones we have travelled to.
-We have been discovering the Region through public transport and it was extremely safe.
-We didn’t have any problem or felt unsafe.
+We have been discovering the Region through public transport, and it was extremely safe.
+We didn’t have any problems or felt unsafe.

 6 thoughts on “One week in Puglia itinerary | Best places to see in Puglia in 7 days”